88lexd/website-astro/infra/charts/observability/otel-collector/README.md

-# OpenTelemetry Collector - Helm Chart
+# OpenTelemetry Kube Stack Helm Chart
-This Helm chart deploys the OTel Collector Operator and the OTel Collector Custom Resource for monitoring of my cluster.
+Argo CD is used for installing this chart.
+This directory only contains the `values.yaml` required to be passed into the chart.

+This uses the official [opentelemetry-kube-stack](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-kube-stack) chart to deploy OTel Collector.

 ## Initial Setup
 For fast feedback loop, the initial setup is performed locally by using the following: